akikoo/one-web-boilerplate/README.md

 * Media Queries are based on 16px default font size and defined in ems.
 	If you don't go for responsive design (you should!), just remove /webroot/assets/css/responsive.css.
-The framework is designed to be modular so if you only want to build a desktop site (you shouldn't!) you can split your layout into modules, and place the styles in /webroot/assets/css/modules.
+The framework is designed to be modular so you should split the rules into logical modules, and place the styles in /webroot/assets/css/modules.
-	You decide.

 * JavaScript should not be relied on for layout.
 That's why I'm using the following method, adopted from Nicholas Zakas and Tantek Çelik: